Bill Rose (swim coach): Dolphin swim club

-Rose coached the Canadian Dolphin Swim Club of Vancouver from 1976-1979, replacing Coach Deryk Snelling.
+Rose coached the Canadian Dolphin Swim Club of Vancouver from 1976–1979, replacing Coach Deryk Snelling.
 While attending the 1976 Montreal Olympics, Rose had noted the quality of the Canadian team, and that many of their swimmers were from Vancouver.
 The Dolphins had the most successful age group program in Vancouver with a membership of around 150 at the time, though Rose grew the club significantly during his tenure.
 The Dolphins also had the luxury of a heated indoor pool to accommodate year round training, the first indoor pool at which Rose had coached.
 Rose expected swimmers Karen Reeser, a world class swimmer, and Joan Chessley to follow him to the Dolphin club.
 World ranked individual medley swimmers Mike Saphir and Kevin Drake also followed Rose to the Dolphin team.

-In one of his last collegiate coaching stints, Rose coached the Arizona State Women's swim team from 1979-1981, leading the team to top 5 national rankings in 1980 and 1981.
-In 1980-81, one of Rose's outstanding swimmers at Arizona State in was Anne Gagnon, an NCAA swimming champion in both the 100 and 200-meter breaststroke, who had also trained with Rose in Vancouver, BC.
+In one of his last collegiate coaching stints, Rose coached the Arizona State Women's swim team from 1979–1981, leading the team to top 5 national rankings in 1980 and 1981.
+In 1980–81, one of Rose's outstanding swimmers at Arizona State in was Anne Gagnon, an NCAA swimming champion in both the 100 and 200-meter breaststroke, who had also trained with Rose in Vancouver, BC.
 He also coached Nancy Garapick, a 1975 World Record holder.

 Rose's wife Siga was considered one of swimming's top age group coaches during her career.
 She founded Manhattan Beach's Surfside Swim Club, has coached at Lakewood Aquatics with Jim Montrella, and the Golden West and Beach Swim Club in Huntington Beach with Coach John Urbanchek.
-Siga served as an age group coach for the Mission Bay Nadadores from 1981-1986.
+Siga served as an age group coach for the Mission Bay Nadadores from 1981–1986.

-Mission Bay Nadadores
+Mission Viejo Nadadores

-In August, 1992, the Mission Bay Nadadores announced that Rose would take over as head coach after the resignation of Coach Terry Stoddard.
+In August, 1992, the Mission Viejo Nadadores announced that Rose would take over as head coach after the resignation of Coach Terry Stoddard.
 One of the America's largest and most successful age-group programs, the Nadadores have had at least one of their swimmers at every Olympics from 1976 through 2000.
 Rose's wife Siga returned as an Assistant Coach for the Nadadores in 1992 as well.

 At the age of 73, Rose retired from his coaching duties with the Nadadores in December 2017, with his wife Siga retiring as well.